hiruna72/squigualiser/README.md

 The following input `command_file.txt` file describes two pileup tracks with 900 and 200 heights for the first and second track respectively.

-Use the argument `--auto_height` and set `plot_heights=*` to automatically adjust the track height depending on the number of plots in each track.
+Setting `plot_heights=*` in the `command_file.txt` or providing the argument `--auto_height` will automatically adjust the track height depending on the number of plots in each track.

 Note that the only difference between the two commands is that the second command has the additional `--plot_reverse` argument to plot reverse mapped reads.
+And `-o` or `--output_dir` argument is not necessary (ignored).
 ```
 num_commands=2
 plot_heights=900,200
-python plot_pileup.py --region chr1:6,811,011-6,811,198 --return_plot -f genome/hg38noAlt.fa -s reads.blow5 -a eventalign.bam --tag_name "forward_mapped"
+python plot_pileup.py --region chr1:6,811,011-6,811,198 -f genome/hg38noAlt.fa -s reads.blow5 -a eventalign.bam --tag_name "forward_mapped"
-python plot_pileup.py --region chr1:6,811,011-6,811,198 --return_plot -f genome/hg38noAlt.fa -s reads.blow5 -a eventalign.bam --tag_name "reverse_mapped" --plot_reverse
+python plot_pileup.py --region chr1:6,811,011-6,811,198 -f genome/hg38noAlt.fa -s reads.blow5 -a eventalign.bam --tag_name "reverse_mapped" --plot_reverse
 ```

-Then the `plot_tracks` command is as below,
+Then use the `plot_tracks` command as below (remember to provide `-o`),
 ```
 COMMAND_FILE="command_file.txt"
 squigualiser plot_tracks --shared_x -f ${COMMAND_FILE} -o output_dir